-Finally, since the academic year 2018-19, the Statistics Department began the process of awarding scholarships and performance rewards to undergraduate students based on purely academic criteria, founded from the department's resources.
+Finally, since the academic year 2018-19, the Department of Statistics began the process of awarding scholarships and performance rewards to undergraduate students based on purely academic criteria, founded from the Department's resources.
 More specifically:

-Each graduant student of the Department that completes his/ her undergraduate studies in four (4) years with an average of at least eight and fifty one (8.51), can be eligible to a full scholarship (in the form of 100% exemption from tuition fees) for attending a Postgraduate Program of the Statistics Department for the next three (3) years from the year he/ she graduated, following the request of the interested party (after he/ she is selected for the program).
+Each graduate student of the Department that completes his/ her undergraduate studies in four (4) years with an average of at least eight point fifty-one (8.51), can be eligible to a full scholarship (in the form of 100% exemption from tuition fees) for attending a Postgraduate Program of the Department of Statistics within the next three (3) years from the year he/ she graduated, following the request of the interested party (after he/ she is selected for the program).